cloud-gov/cg-site/_docs/orgs-spaces/sso.md

 ## Process

 The process for integrating with cloud.gov using your SSO solution is fairly simple and straightforward.
-To properly integrate, here is a high-level overview of what the process looks like.
+To properly integrate, here is a high-level overview of the process:

 1. Send an email to cloud.gov Support to get the process started, notifying us you'd like to integrate.
 1. cloud.gov Support will ask you for the necessary information to integrate with your provider: